tonezone6/WebAPIClient/README.md

 # WebAPIClient

 A Swift package for fetching web resources, built using modern Swift concurrency.
-Supports features like retry attempts & duration and also fetching nested resources by a given key path.
+It supports features like retry attempts with duration and fetching nested resources by a given key path.
+This solution was inspired by Paul Hudson's [Modern, safe networking](https://www.hackingwithswift.com/plus/unwrap-live-2023/modern-safe-networking).

 ### Defining app environments